 Planned giving is, in its simplest form, a sizable donation given over time or as part of a donor’s estate.
-Developing a marketing strategy to pursue planned gifts can literally change a charity’s financial landscape, providing more secure long-term footing for the journey ahead.
+Developing a marketing strategy and a 12-month marketing plan to pursue planned gifts can literally change an organization’s financial landscape, providing more secure long-term footing for the journey ahead.
 In fact, even financial advisors are advocating planned gifts to their clients (another reason we provide advisor-centric tools).

 Not pursuing planned giving, on the other hand, is about as sensible as the decision by the Titanic’s captain to ignore those warnings about ice.
 Nonprofits, are, after all, just as prone to going under as that “unsinkable” ship — and planned gifts can be a veritable lifeboat when the waters get rough.

 No peer pressure here, but consider this: In 2011, a report from financial giant Morgan Stanley stated that a growing number of nonprofits are successfully using planned giving, and that it’s often responsible for more than half of new capital campaigns.